spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-cloud.md

 * An [Azure App](https://learn.microsoft.com/en-us/azure/app-service/overview) with valid credentials.

-## Enable Azure Cloud Account Registration to Palette
+## Enable Azure Cloud Account Registration

 To register an Azure cloud account in the Palette console